v3il/hgf-helper/README.md

 ## ⚠️ Disclaimer

-**This software was created to automate participation in mini-games on the channel — not to exploit or abuse the system.**

-It may stop functioning correctly at any time due to changes in the overlay — use it at your own risk.
+This extension was built to make participating in mini-games more convenient for individual users.
+It’s not designed for abuse, large-scale automation, or use with alt accounts.
+The channel owner does not allow automation tools, so please use with care.

+> The extension does **not interfere with ad revenue** — the user remains physically present on the stream, and all ads are shown as usual.

-The author of the extension does **not** support account farms in any form and is **not responsible** for any timeouts or restrictions incurred as a result of using it.
+The author of the extension takes no responsibility for any bans, timeouts, or issues caused by using this tool.